 Abound is committed to protecting your personal information when you use our products and services.
 We want you to be confident that your personal information is safe and secure with us and we would like to ensure any offers provided to you are appropriate to your circumstances.
 When we use your personal information, we are subject to the requirements of the General Data Protection Regulation, also known as "GDPR", which applies across the United Kingdom and the European Union and the Data Protection Act, which applies within the United Kingdom.
 We are responsible as the 'data controller' of your personal information under those laws.

 Please read our notice carefully.
 It tells you how we collect, use, store and share your information.
-By using our mobile application and website, you will be regarded as having read and accepted this privacy notice.
-If you do not wish to be bound by the terms of this privacy notice, you should not use our mobile application or website.
+By using our website or the Abound platform, you will be regarded as having read and accepted this privacy notice.
+If you do not wish to be bound by the terms of this privacy notice, you should not use our website or the Abound platform.

 Where we process your personal information, we will ensure that we have a lawful basis to do so.
 The lawful basis depends on the type processing.
 The lawful bases which we may apply include to ensure performance of a contract to which you are a party or in order to take steps at your request prior to entering into a contract, where the processing is necessary in order to comply with a legal obligation, where the processing is necessary for our legitimate interests or those of a third party, or where you have given clear consent to process your data for a specific purpose